 Why should a busy professional invest in real estate?
 What are the benefits and the risks of investing in a syndication?
-How do you evaluate a deal right now?
+How do you evaluate a deal right now and how to vet operators?
+What are standard fees that real estate syndicators charge?
 Our anonymous guest shares her knowledge to us.

 Tell us a little bit about you.